-$^7\,$ However, upon the acceptance of an attest engagement, the member should prepare written documentation demonstrating his or her compliance with the other general requirements during the period covered by the financial statements, including the requirement to establish an understanding with the client.
+16 However, upon the acceptance of an attest engagement, the member should prepare written documentation demonstrating his or her compliance with the other general requirements during the period covered by the financial statements, including the requirement to establish an understanding with the client.
 [Footnote added, effective October 31, 2004, by the Professional Ethics Executive Committee.
-Footnote renumbered by the revision of interpretation 101-1, April 2006.]
+Footnote renumbered by the revision of interpretation 101-1, April 2006.
+Footnote subsequently renumbered by the revision of interpretation 101-1, March 2010.]

-&lt;sup>8 Source documents are the documents upon which evidence of an accounting transaction are initially recorded.
+17 Source documents are the documents upon which evidence of an accounting transaction are initially recorded.
 Source documents are often followed by the creation of many additional records and reports, which do not, however, qualify as initial recordings.
 Examples of source documents are purchase orders, payroll time cards, and customer orders.
 [Footnote renumbered by the revision of interpretation 101-2, April 2003.
 Footnote subsequently renumbered and revised, September 2003, by the Professional Ethics Executive Committee.
 Footnote subsequently renumbered by the Professional Ethics Executive Committee, July 2004.
-Footnote subsequently renumbered by the revision of interpretation 101-1, April 2006.]
+Footnote subsequently renumbered by the revision of interpretation 101-1, April 2006.
+Footnote subsequently renumbered by the revision of interpretation 101-1.
+March 2010.]

-&lt;sup>9 Monitoring can be accomplished through ongoing activities, separate evaluations, or a combination of both.
+Monitoring can be accomplished through ongoing activities, separate evaluations, or a combination of both.
 Ongoing monitoring activities are the procedures designed to assess the quality of internal control performance over time, and is built into the normal recurring activities of an entity; these activities include regular management and supervisory activities.
 Separate evaluations focus on the continued effectiveness of a client's internal control.
 A member's independence would not be impaired by the performance of separate evaluations of the effectiveness of a client's internal control, including separate evaluations of the client's ongoing monitoring activities.
-[Footnote added, effective July 31, 2007, by the Professional Ethics Executive Committee.]
+[Footnote added, effective July 31, 2007, by the Professional Ethics Executive Committee.
+Footnote renumbered by the revision of interpretation 101-1, March 2010.]